glade-mcp

 Script semantic search

-With OPENAI_API_KEY set, the server finds relevant scripts using cosine similarity rather than filename matching.
+Set OPENAI_API_KEY in your MCP config's env field and the server ranks project scripts by semantic similarity to your query.
 Ask "how does the enemy spawn?" and the right script surfaces — even if it's not named EnemySpawner.

 The server tracks vocabulary across your messages and detects whether you're a Unity beginner or expert.
 Beginners get plain-language explanations and encouraging framing.
 Experts get terse, technical responses.
 Calibration persists to .gladekit/skill_level.json in your project.